The Akita dog is one precious creature! A native of the Far East, this Japanese dog is known as a Japanese National Treasure.

 - Australian National Kennel Club.

-These clubs will also view that Akita “black mask” appearance which is very popular right now a “disqualifier” for competition.
+These clubs will also view the Akita “black mask” appearance, which is very popular now and a “disqualifier” for competition.

 So…

-What you decide to think about the possible two Akita dog breeds is well, up to you!
-Either way we here at IndulgeYourPet feel that they are both fantastic household pets and a great addition to the right household so it really doesn’t make all that much of a difference to us!
+What you decide to think about the possible two Akita dog breeds is up to you!
+Either way, we here at IndulgeYourPet feel that they are both fantastic household pets and a great addition to the proper household, so it doesn’t make much of a difference to us!

 Basic Facts about an Akita Breed